 I already have a valid Member ID, but I have never attended as a professional.
 How does my Member ID change from an attendee member class to a professional member class?

 If you have already submitted an application, your member class will change to a professional member class if you are approved.
 You do not need to sign up for a new Member ID if you already have one.
-Your existing ID will automatically change to a professional member class once you are approved.
-If you have not already submitted an application, you will not be eligible to register as a professional for Comic-Con 2014.
+Your existing ID will automatically change to a professional member class if you are approved as a qualifying professional.

 How do I apply as a professional?